 FanDuel Promo Code for Seattle vs New England: Bet $5, Get $200 in Bonus Bets

-New users can claim a FanDuel promo code welcome offer for Seattle vs New England on Jan.
-31. The $200 bonus activates when your $5 wager wins.
-Check out the latest sportsbook promos before kickoff.
+New users can claim a valuable welcome offer with no FanDuel promo code required when betting on Seattle vs New England.
+The $200 bonus awaits qualifying bettors who place a winning $5 wager on Sunday, Feb.
+1. This promotion joins other competitive sportsbook promos available for the championship matchup.

 How the FanDuel promo code offer works for Seattle vs New England

-This welcome bonus requires no FanDuel promo code to activate.
-New customers simply need to register, deposit $5, and place their first real money wager on any market.
-If that initial $5 bet wins, FanDuel awards $200 in bonus bets within 72 hours.
+This straightforward welcome bonus requires no FanDuel promo code for activation.
+New customers must download the FanDuel Sportsbook app, deposit at least $5, and place their first real money wager on any available market.
+If that initial $5 bet wins, FanDuel awards $200 in bonus bets within 72 hours of settlement.

 The terms and conditions include several important details: